centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 Reloading nagios configuration...done
 ```

-You can execute post generation commands of a poller using its name:
+You can execute post generation commands for a poller using its name:

 ``` shell
 centreon -u admin -p 'centreon' -a POLLEREXECCMD -v "Remote Poller"